sdondley/Dist-Zilla-for-Beginners/intro.md

 although crude, dead trees helped get the job of software distribution done just fine given the simple circumstances.

-## Key Feature of Modern Software Distributions
+## Key Features of Modern Software Distributions

 As technology evolved, more efficient data storage mediums arrived in the form of magnetic tapes and disks, making it much easier to copy, reproduce and